rawatabhinav368/Discrepancy-Analysis-and-Insights-from-Delhivery-Logistics-Dataset-/README.md

 **Dataset Source:**

-The primary dataset used for this analysis is the **"rides_data.csv"** [Download rides_data.csv](https://github.com/rawatabhinav368/Hospital-Supply-Chain-Inventory-Optimization/blob/main/inventory_data.csv) file, which was downloaded from Kaggle's [Bangalore Rapido Ride Services Dataset](https://www.kaggle.com/datasets/vishaldeoprasad/bangalore-rapido-ride-services-dataset?select=rides_data.csv).
-This dataset contains detailed information about Bangalore Rapido Ride Services, including the following features:
+The primary dataset used for this analysis is the **"delivery_data.csv"** [Download delivery data.csv](https://github.com/rawatabhinav368/Discrepancy-Analysis-and-Insights-from-Delhivery-Logistics-Dataset-/blob/main/Delhivery%20Data.zip) file, which was downloaded from Kaggle's [Delhivery DataSet](https://www.kaggle.com/datasets/santanukundu/delhivery-dataset).
+This dataset contains detailed information about Delhivery Logistics Data, including the following features:

 **Key Attributes:**